Wandalen/wTools/module/core/wtools/tests/readme.md

 Before adding new test:
 1. **Question**: Does this test functionality or aggregation?
-   - Functionality → Add to constituent crate (iter_tools/tests/, meta_tools/tests/, etc.)
+   - Functionality → Add to constituent crate (collection_tools/tests/)
    - Aggregation/re-export → May add here
 2. **Check duplication**: Is this already tested in constituent crate?
    - Yes → Don't duplicate, reference constituent test